rush-db/rushdb/docs/docs/concepts/search/aggregations.md

 - `limit` - Maximum number of records to collect
 - `skip` - Number of records to skip
 - `orderBy` - Sort collected records by specified fields
-- `uniq` - Collect only unique values (when collecting field values)
+- `unique` - Collect only unique values (when collecting field values)
 - `field` - Collect specific field values instead of entire records

 Example: